How Growing Organisations Are Rethinking Payroll Support

 Changes to the Calculation of Parental Leave Payments

 Another major reform relates to how parental leave payments themselves are calculated.
-It is important to note that this refers to Paid Parental Leave, which is managed by IRD.
+It is important to note that this specific reform, covering Paid Parental Leave managed by IRD, is the component scheduled to come into effect on 1 July 2027.
 The changes here relate to how IRD will calculate the amount of the payment due to employees on paid parental leave.

 Because the comparison is based on actual earnings prior to the commencement of paid parental leave, it is important for employers to pay employees correctly for the hours worked before paid parental leave begins.
 Errors in that period will flow directly into the payment calculation.